virtual-kubelet/systemk/README.md

 `--node-external-ip`, these may be IPv4 or IPv6.
 In the future this may get expanded into allow both (i.e. dual stack support).
 The primary Pod address will be the value from `--node-external-ip`.

-If `--node-ip` is not given, systemk will try to find a RFC 1918 address on the interfaces use the first one found.
+If `--node-ip` is not given, systemk will try to find a RFC 1918 address on the interfacesand uses the first one found.

-If `--node-external-ip` is not given, systemk will try to find a non-RFC 1918 address on the interfaces and use the first one found.
+If `--node-external-ip` is not given, systemk will try to find a non-RFC 1918 address on the interfaces and uses the first one found.

 If after all this one of the values is still not found, the other existing value will be copied, i.e internal == external in that case.
-If both were empty systemk exists with a fatal error.
+If both were empty systemk exits with a fatal error.

 ### Environment Variables